 Chronic Kidney Disease.

-(also called acute kidney injury) means that your
+(also called acute renal failure) means that your

 kidneys have suddenly stopped working.
 Your kidneys